© 2024 All Rights reserved WUSF

 It’s been a tough summer for many coastal parts of Florida's coastline due to a series of tropical systems, trapped tides and now the “King” tides are adding to enhance the rough beach conditions.
 The king tide is the highest predicted high tide of the year at a coastal location.
 King tides happen twice a year: spring and fall.

-But high astronomical tides will continue to produce above normal water levels around the times of high tide for much of this week.
+But high astronomical tides will continue to produce above normal water levels around the times of high tide through Friday and into the weekend.
 The National Weather Service warns that this may cause minor inundation of low lying areas near inlets, along the Intracoastal Waterway, and adjacent canals.

 Several counties in Northeast Florida are under a coastal flood warning for minor to moderate flooding at the beaches, along the St. Johns River and the Intracoastal waterways over the next several days.
 The coastal flood warnings include Coastal Nassau, Coastal Duval, Coastal St. Johns, Coastal Flagler, Coastal Glynn, and Coastal Camden.
 The NWS says flooded lots, parks, and roads with only isolated road closures are expected.